webflorist/formfactory/README.md

 To enable usage of VueForms, make sure you have followed the VueForm-specific Installation instructions at the beginning of this README.

 Additionally it must be ensured, that a correct JSON-response is returned in both a successful and unsuccessful form submission:
-- The controller-method designated to handle the submit-request should return a `Nicat\FormFactory\Vue\Responses\VueFormSuccessResponse` on a successful request.
+- The controller-method designated to handle the submit-request should return a `Webflorist\FormFactory\Vue\Responses\VueFormSuccessResponse` on a successful request.
-- If validation takes place via a [Laravel Form Request](https://laravel.com/docs/master/validation#form-request-validation), it should include the Trait `Nicat\FormFactory\Vue\FormFactoryFormRequestTrait`.
+- If validation takes place via a [Laravel Form Request](https://laravel.com/docs/master/validation#form-request-validation), it should include the Trait `Webflorist\FormFactory\Vue\FormFactoryFormRequestTrait`.
-- If validation takes place in the controller-method using `$this->validate()`, the controller should include `Nicat\FormFactory\Vue\FormFactoryControllerTrait`.
+- If validation takes place in the controller-method using `$this->validate()`, the controller should include `Webflorist\FormFactory\Vue\FormFactoryControllerTrait`.

 #### Usage